 Ensure that safety chain weight ratings meet or exceed the trailer's gross vehicle weight rating (GVWR).

-If two separate safety chains are used, the sum of the two chains should meet or exceed the trailer’s GVWR.
+Each of the two required safety chains should meet or exceed the trailer’s GVWR.

 If a single safety chain is used, it should run through the tongue eye and connect to the tow vehicle in the same fashion as the double chains.
 The single chain should meet or exceed the trailer’s GVWR.